Previous Page

 • A quality issue that does not need immediate action or resolution.

-Depending on the urgency of the matter, screeners may need to call the SWI reentry queue directly to complete a reentry request.
+Depending on the urgency of the matter, screeners may need to call the reentry queue directly to complete a reentry request.
 For non-urgent matters, an email to PPM may be appropriate.
 It is never appropriate to contact a specific intake specialist or intake supervisor directly by phone or email.

 See 2850 Reentering Reports (Reentry).